Suns push past Warriors for 134-105 win, Thompson ejected

-PHOENIX (AP) — The technical fouls were piling high in the third quarter.
-So was Devin Booker’s point total and the Phoenix Suns’ lead.

-By the time the whistles finally stopped, the Suns were well on their way to 134-105 victory over the Golden State Warriors on Tuesday night in a game that featured Klay Thompson’s first career ejection and seven technical fouls.
+PHOENIX (AP)Devin Booker scored 34 points, Deandre Ayton added 16 points and 14 rebounds and the Phoenix Suns beat the Golden State Warriors 134-105 on Tuesday night in a game that featured Klay Thompson’s first career ejection and seven technical fouls.

-Booker scored 34 points and Deandre Ayton added 16 points and 14 rebounds.

-“I thought emotionally, we kept it together when it was starting to get a little squirrelly,” Suns coach Monty Williams said.
-“We were able to make enough plays during that time where we could get back to solid.”

 Both teams lost their cool at various times during the third quarter, with all of the technical fouls called in less than six minutes.
 Thompson received two quick technicals and was ejected after having words with Booker, who also received a technical because of the exchange.